Milken conference pushed back again as coronavirus crisis deepens

 The Milken Institute Global Conference will hold meetings with government officials and executives to discuss ways to strengthen biomedical responses to disease and help businesses and governments adapt to massive disruptions in supply chains, the institute said.

-The novel coronavirus outbreak has led to the cancellation or postponement of many global sporting, entertainment and corporate events, including the 2020 Olympics and Berkshire Hathaway Inc’s annual shareholder meeting, popularly called Woodstock for Capitalists.
-(Reporting by Noor Zainab Hussain in Bengaluru; Editing by Anil D’Silva)
+The novel coronavirus outbreak has led to the cancellation or postponement of many global sporting, entertainment and corporate events, including the 2020 Olympics.

+(This story corrects to drop reference to Berkshire Hathaway’s annual shareholder event in paragraph 6)